 “Without a doubt, leveraging advanced analytics presents a real and significant opportunity for the pharmaceutical industry,” reports McKinsey in a 2018 article.
 Pharmaceutical companies know this, they just don’t know how to achieve and quantify business impact beyond hiring the data scientists and investing in the IT infrastructure.
 McKinsey puts forth five key principles companies should follow for leveraging pharmaceutical advanced analytics:

-- Choose your analytics battleground and set a bold, quantifiable aspiration.
+- Choose your pharmaceutical advanced analytics battleground and set a bold, quantifiable aspiration.

 - Treat analytics as a new innovation capability, not a function.

 - Recognize that analytics takes a village—and then mobilize one.

 - When you don’t speak the same language, get a translator.
 (Or put more clearly, embed employees in your organization that can translate sophisticated analytical skills to non-technical decision-makers.)

 - Look for the ROI before you leap into tech investments.
 (The sheer cost of some IT tools can make any analytics project tough to justify.)

 PEX or process excellence network is a worldwide community formed “to provide information on continuous business improvement to our users.”
 Their article on the 6 Ways Pharma Companies are Using Big Data to Drive Innovation and Value is one of the most cogent and concise summaries of how pharma companies should be or are leveraging advanced analytics in their business.

 Intelligently searching vast data sets of patents, scientific publications and clinical trials data through natural language processing and machine learning will help accelerate the discovery of new drugs by enabling researchers to examine previous results of tests and gain insights into which avenues are likely to yield the best results.